escapin/ElectionManager/README.md

 ```

 When starting the server for the first time, the user will be prompted to enter
-the administrator password which can be used to manage any election, even if
-protected by a different password.
+the administrator password which can be used to manage any election, even those one protected by a different password.

 The nginx process created above can be stopped by